taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 CURRENT_DATE() shows current year,month and date only.

 ### Stored Programs

+### Q: What is a trigger in MySQL?

+A trigger is a set of codes that executes in response to some events.

 ### Q: How many TRIGGERS are allowed in MySql table?